smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/07-Your-First-CD/README.md

 Then add your email address and your Heroku API key in the Secrets of your project repository on Github (follow the steps below).

-This CD configuration will do nothing more than executing the commands that you manually executed in the previous section.
+This CD configuration will do nothing more than execute the commands that you manually executed in the previous section.
 The only difference is that these commands will be executed automatically from the **Github servers** whenever the code that you push to your GitHub repository passes all the steps defined in the CI:
 ```bash
 git push heroku master
 heroku ps:scale web=1